shadow-robot/aurora/README.md

 ## Credentials ##

-1. Ask the system adminstrator for your AWS access key and secret access key.
+1. Ask the system administrator for your AWS access key and secret access key.
 Then, in the docker container terminal, type:

 ```
 aws configure